Key Takeaways

 Who Needs Voluntary Life Insurance?

 Not everyone needs or wants voluntary coverage.
 Are loved ones financially dependent on you?
-The death benefit helps provide financial stability upon the death of a provider — especially in certain situations where finding other coverage may be difficult or expensive.
+The death benefit can help provide financial stability after the death of a provider, especially in situations where finding other coverage may be difficult or costly.

-There are a few instances where a voluntary life insurance policy may be a good fit for your needs.
+There are a few situations where a voluntary life insurance policy may be a good fit for your needs.
 These include:

-• You have health issues: If you have a health issue that may disqualify you from private life insurance coverage, a voluntary policy can provide a way to get some coverage without taking a medical exam.
+- You have health issues: If you have a health condition that may disqualify you from private life insurance coverage, a voluntary policy can provide a way to get some coverage without taking a medical exam.

-• Employer-sponsored coverage isn't enough: Your employer-provided coverage may not be enough to help cover all your needs.
-Adding supplemental life insurance helps provide some financial security.
+- Employer-sponsored coverage isn't enough: Your employer-provided coverage may not be enough to help meet all your needs.
+Adding supplemental life insurance can help provide additional financial support.

-• You only need a small amount: If you don't have much debt or any dependents, you may only need a small amount of coverage to leave to loved ones or to cover final expenses.
+- You only need a small amount: If you do not have much debt or any dependents, you may only need a small amount of coverage to leave to loved ones or help cover final expenses.

-• You have budgetary concerns: Voluntary coverage is typically more affordable than buying individual life insurance on your own.
+- You have budgetary concerns: Voluntary coverage is often less expensive than purchasing an individual life insurance policy on your own.

 What Are the Types of Voluntary Life Insurance?

-There are two primary types of life insurance — though not all employers offer both.
-Understanding the differences can help you decide between them.
+There are two main types of life insurance, though employers may not offer both.
+Understanding the differences can help you choose the right coverage.

 Term Life Insurance